Updated May 18, 2017.

 Use pineapple juice instead of vinegar and replace molasses with brown sugar.
 Add a pinch of allspice and a touch of naturally gluten-free dark rum.

 Impart more subtle tones by using a gluten-free soy sauce or Bragg’s Liquid Aminos, instead of Worcestershire sauce.
 Replace the apple cider vinegar with rice wine vinegar.
 Use white sugar instead of molasses.
-Add a little sesame oil.
+Add a little sesame oil, perhaps a pinch of turmeric and a sprinkle of fresh ground black pepper.
 Stir in some minced fresh ginger and garlic.

 Slather Gluten Free BBQ Sauce on foods during the last few minutes of cooking and pass some around at the supper table.